by Tasneem Dhinojwala

 Get inspired by this season’s floral bloom and apply beautiful floral mehendi designs for weddings!

 Love is in full bloom this month.
 Spring is around the corner.
 Little buds are peeping out, awake now from the winter slumber.
 As nature comes out in full bloom, hands are adorned in mehendi.
-Flowers and women go hand in hand.
 Flowers they say are the reflection of women, beautiful, fragrant, elegant and with a character of their own, so no wonder then floral motifs find such a prominent place in mehendi art.

 Flowers are also symbols of fertility, joy and happiness.
 Floral motifs therefore cut across all types of mehendi art – Indian, Pakistani as well as Arabic mehendi designs.
 Floral patterns are preferred by everyone and are quite in demand.
 The beauty of these designs lies in its curves and various shadings, as well as colors like in Arabic mehendi.
 They look attractive and unique for wedding functions or any ceremony.